 One of my main interests revolves around finding and describing geographic and environmental patterns and drivers of evolution.
-More specifically, I’d like to uncover what drives diversification in widespread species which occur across heterogeneous landscapes and environments in the South American Tropics.
+I’m interested in what drives genomic diversity and diversification in tropical reptiles and amphibians.
+Mainly I have focused on widespread species which occur across heterogeneous landscapes and environments in the South American Tropics.

 To do this, I have sequenced DNA from related skink lizards and used population and landscape genomics to test for levels of gene flow and genetic divergence across geographic and environmental gradients.

 Contrasting local environments and complex genomic phenomena are known to influence selection within species through local adaptation.
 I aim to uncover how different landscapes and demographic change within species influence intra-specific adaptive responses within the genomes of co-distributed taxa across contrasting environments and within genetically complex species.